iwangy/tcptools/README.md

 ||11.818/17.687/23.055/4.314 ms|
 ||12.525/17.715/22.076/4.103 ms|

 - There was packet loss for the 2nd ping for www.google.com on the 4th packet.
+No packet loss for the other websites.
 - The IP address changed for www.amazon.com between pings from 108.138.91.214 to 18.65.233.187.
+No changing of IP address for other websites.

 ## Using "tracert"
 **www.amazon.com**